redhat-performance/zathras/docs/test_config_files.md

 **suse_pkgs**: SUSE packages that are required to run the test; "none" if there aren't any packaging requirements.

-**pbench_required**: If set to yes, the test requires pbench to be installed to run.
-Zathras will install pbench on the test system for you.
-Only supported for RHEL/Fedora.
-Note: it is the responsibility of the user to make sure the pbench repos are set up properly.

-**pbench_local_result**: If set to yes, will tell the various wrapper scripts to consolidate the pbench results into a results tarball in /tmp with the format:

-    results_<workload>_<tuned_setting>.tar
-e.g.

-    results_pbench_linpack_tuned_virtual-guest_sys_file_none.tar

 **storage_required**: If set to yes, Zathras will check to make sure storage has been designated for the system before provisioning it.

 **network_required**: If set to yes, Zathras will check to make sure a network (other than the defaults) has been designated for the system before provisioning it.